Richard Griffiths: Career

 He appeared as Inspector Henry Crabbe, disillusioned policeman and pie chef extraordinaire, in Pie in the Sky, a role which was created for him.
 He also made an extended appearance in the 2005 version of Charles Dickens' Bleak House.
 In 2004, he originated the role of Hector (the teacher) in Alan Bennett's play The History Boys, directed by Nicholas Hytner, winning the 2005 Laurence Olivier Award for Best Actor.
-During the play's United States run, he added a Drama Desk Award, an Outer Critics Circle Award and a Tony Award.
+During the play's United States run, he won a Drama Desk Award, an Outer Critics Circle Award and a Tony Award.
 He reprised his role in the film version, which was released in October 2006.
 In 2007 he starred in Ballet Shoes with his Harry Potter co-stars Emma Watson and Gemma Jones.

-Together with his Harry Potter co-star Daniel Radcliffe, he appeared in a stage revival of Peter Shaffer's Equus at the Gielgud Theatre in London and later from October 2008 in a short run of the play at the Broadhurst Theatre on Broadway, which ended in February 2009.
-Later, in 2009, he replaced Michael Gambon as W. H. Auden prior to the premiere of The Habit of Art at the National Theatre, once again directed by Hytner.
+Together with his Harry Potter co-star Daniel Radcliffe, he appeared in a stage revival of Peter Shaffer's Equus at the Gielgud Theatre in London and later, from October 2008, in a short run of the play at the Broadhurst Theatre on Broadway, which ended in February 2009.
+Later in 2009, he replaced Michael Gambon as W. H. Auden prior to the premiere of The Habit of Art at the National Theatre, once again directed by Hytner.

 Griffiths was considered for the part of The Doctor in Doctor Who, following Tom Baker's departure in 1981, but was unavailable.
 He was strongly considered once again to take on the role of the Eighth Doctor, had the series continued past 1989.
 He performed in adaptations of the Hitchhiker's Guide to the Galaxy, providing the voice for Slartibartfast for the radio adaptation of Life, the Universe and Everything and playing the Vogon Jeltz in the film version of The Hitchhiker's Guide to the Galaxy.
 He appeared in Bedtime Stories with Adam Sandler and as a special guest in A Muppets Christmas: Letters to Santa.

 In 2005 he asked a member of the audience to leave a performance of Heroes after her phone rang three times.
 Such interruptions due to audience distractions happened three times in his career.

-Griffiths appeared as George II in Disney's Pirates of the Caribbean: On Stranger Tides.
+Griffiths appeared in a cameo as King George II in Disney's Pirates of the Caribbean: On Stranger Tides.
 He appeared in the first episode of the television series Episodes as Julian Bullard.
 In April 2012, Griffiths starred, with Danny DeVito, in a revival of the Neil Simon play The Sunshine Boys.
 The show previewed at the Savoy Theatre from 27 April 2012, opening on 17 May and playing a limited 12-week season until 28 July.